Non-Markovian dynamics of generation of bound states in the continuum via single-photon scattering: Model and dynamics

 We set a coarse-graining time interval $\Delta t\ll\gamma^{-1}$ and introduce the quantum noise increment operators, $B_{n,D}\equiv (\Delta t)^{-1/2}\int_{n \Delta t}^{(n+1)\Delta t} \mathrm{d}t'~b_{D}(t')$, with $n$ being an integer, annihilating an excitation of the $n-$th discrete-time field mode, or \textit{collision unit}, in the direction $D$ \cite{gardinerzoller, Ciccarello_2017,Ciccarello2020,CICCARELLO2021}.
 The coarse-grained evolution of the system is given by the unitary map

 with

 where the integer $\ell=\tau/\Delta t= d/(v_g \Delta t)$ is fixed by the distance $d$ between the qubits.
-We notice that the map~\eqref{eq:collision_Un} couples the qubits with four different collision units at any (discrete) time of the evolution, its structure features the memory effects given by the propagation delay between the qubits: the $n$-th right-propagating collision unit that interacts (collides) with qubit 1 at $t=t_n$, will interact with qubit 2 at $t=t_n+\tau=t_{n+\ell}$; similarly the $n$-th left-propagating collision unit that interacts with qubit 1 at $t=t_n$ has already interacted with qubit 2 at $t=t_n-\tau=t_{n-\ell}$.
+The map~\eqref{eq:collision_Un} couples the qubits with different collision units at any (discrete) time of the evolution, its structure features the memory effects due to propagation delay: the $n$-th right-propagating collision unit that interacts with qubit 1 at $t=t_n$, will interact with qubit 2 at $t=t_n+\tau=t_{n+\ell}$; similarly the $n$-th left-propagating unit that interacts with qubit 1 at $t=t_n$ has already interacted with qubit 2 at $t=t_n-\tau=t_{n-\ell}$.

-This non-Markovian dynamics can be efficiently simulated by means of tensor networks.
-In particular, the full state of the joint qubits-field system can be encoded into a collision MPS representation \cite{ZollerCM}.
+This non-Markovian dynamics can be efficiently simulated by means of a MPS simulation, as first proposed in Ref.~\cite{ZollerCM}.
 In this framework, a specific MPS site hosts both the qubits, whereas all the other sites encode the left- and right-propagating collision units.
-The implemented algorithm drives the evolution of the joint qubits-field system state once a proper initial state is initialized in the MPS form.
-This evolution is carried out by iteratively applying to the MPS the quantum gates that constitute the unitary map in Eq.~\eqref{eq:collision_Un}.
-For the technical details of the algorithm and the initial state preparation, we refer to the Supplemental Material ~\cite{SupplementalMaterial}.
+The implemented algorithm drives the evolution of the joint qubits-field system state once the initial state is initialized in the MPS form.
+This evolution is carried out by iteratively applying to the MPS the quantum gates forming the unitary map in Eq.~\eqref{eq:collision_Un}.
+Technical details on the algorithm and the initial state preparation are given in Appendix~\ref{Appendix_sec_2}.